SasView/sasview/src/sas/qtgui/MainWindow/media/data_formats_help.rst

 SasView will only account for slit smearing if the data being processed are recognized as slit-smeared.

-Currently, only the canSAS \*.XML and NIST \*.ABS formats facilitate slit-smeared data.
+Currently, only the canSAS \*.XML, NIST \*.ABS and NXcanSAS formats facilitate slit-smeared data.
 The easiest way to include $\Delta q_v$ in a way recognizable by SasView is to mimic the \*.ABS format.
 The data must follow the normal rules for general ASCII files **but include 6 columns**, not 4